 - Beach Ball Underwater: A metaphor used to show the impact of avoidance, thinking of the emotions that a person is trying to avoid as a beach ball that they’re trying to hold underwater; trying to hold the beach ball underwater (bottling up emotions and thoughts) takes an incredible amount of energy and usually the ball comes to the surface at some point anyway.

-- These metaphors are a very different thought process than you may be used to.
-You may benefit from trying these in a therapy session so that a therapist can help you work through any distress or resistance that you encounter.
+These metaphors are a very different thought process than you may be used to.
+You may benefit from trying these in a therapy session so that a therapist can help you work through any distress or resistance you encounter.

 Acceptance, Mindfulness, and Defusion Skills